Online-Safety Guidance

 Conclusion

-The CEOP trained staff at Benton Park Primary School will do their best to ensure all children receive effective E-safety training, thereby enabling them to stay safe online.
+The CEOP-trained staff at Benton Park Primary School will do their best to ensure all children receive effective Online-safety training, thereby enabling them to stay safe online.
 All staff will encourage children to follow the guidance provided for safe internet use through the development of key ICT skills.
 Safe internet access is essential for good teaching and learning.